soma-arc/FractalFlame/README.md

 # Fractal Flame
 ![Fractal Flame](./img/fractalFlame.png)

+This is a fractal flame renderer.
+We use vertex shader to render the fractals fast.
+The implementation is based on Ayumu Nagamatsu's implementation and Joel Castellanos's.

 ## Reference
 - Scott Draves and Erik Reckase, The Fractal Flame Algorithm.
 - Ayumu Nagamatsu, [openFrameworks + GLSLによるFractal Flameの実装](https://ayumu-nagamatsu.com/archives/500/)